icyflame/blog/_posts/2019-08-31-compiling-vim-with-python.md

 configuration script flag which allowed me to explicitly specify the path to my Python configuration directory.

-The third error I ran into was stranger: `Unable to find the Python.h file inside the python configuration directory`.
-And it was showing an `#include
+The third error I ran into was stranger:

-<Python.h>` line from some file containing C code.
-The above answer also had a
+> Unable to find the Python.h file inside the python configuration directory

-line about having to install the `python2-dev` package using `apt-get` because it isn't pre-packaged inside the Ubuntu installation.
+And it was showing an `#include <Python.h>` line from some file containing C code.
+The above answer also had a line about having to install the `python2-dev` package using `apt-get` because it isn't pre-packaged inside the Ubuntu installation.

 > On Ubuntu 10.04 you have to install 'python2.6-dev'